antmicro/kenning/docs/source/kenning-api.rst

 Model processing
 ~~~~~~~~~~~~~~~~

-The red blocks and arrows in the :numref:`class-flow` represent the model live cycle:
+The orange blocks and arrows in the :numref:`class-flow` represent the model live cycle:

 * the model is designed, trained, evaluated and improved - the training is implemented in the :ref:`modelwrapper-api`.
   This is an optional step - the already trained model can also be wrapped and used.